SilkRose/Pony/stories/script-kitty/script-kitty.md

 *Now to get it here.*

-She used the echo command and it's own transceiver to locate its position relative to the portal.
+She used the echo command and its own transceiver to locate its position relative to the portal.

 After sending several more commands, whatever she was controlling had crossed into her world.